 My current fixation with quick dinners has produced this gorgeously simple and spicy Salt and Pepper Hearts of Palm.
 Served with a fresh and sweet chilli soy sauce and steamed rice, my new favourite thing to eat packs a salty-spiced punch that may not be completely toddler friendly, but is perfect for date night.

 Date night for us isn’t so much a date as getting to eat what we want after the Elf has gone to bed.
 It’s a big deal.
-Actually getting to choose what we eat rather than bending to the dietary whims of an opinionated three year-old.
+Imagine, actually getting to choose what you eat rather than bending to the dietary whims of an opinionated three year-old.
 What’s more, we don’t watch Daniel Tiger.
 It’s not sexy but it is liberating.
-Like many of us, I admit to a need to prioritise the grown-up relationships in this house.
+I admit we need to prioritise the grown-up relationships in this house.
 It is a work in progress.

 While we’ve enjoyed many Mexican variations using the palm hearts, this salt and pepper dish with a spicy and fresh dipping sauce is by far my favourite.
 Lightly tossed in spiced flour and grilled, these vegetables become spicy little morsels that work perfectly with the sweet chilli soy dipping sauce.

 Add fragrant steamed jasmine rice or a light Chinese cabbage slaw and you’ve got yourself a date night.

 If you haven’t tried hearts of palm, you should totally give it a go.
 Pan-fried and lightly seasoned it would go beautifully with my eggplant stir-fry or even tossed through my 10-minute noodle salad.
 Enjoy.

 NB: For a gluten-free variation, substitute the plain flour for potato starch.